A good all-around pickaxe that should be a part of any tool set for DIY and home projects, according to our DIY expert.

-Fiberglass handle is extremely durable, resisting major impacts and strikes when using on hard surfaces like rocks.
+Fiberglass handle is extremely durable, resisting major impacts and strikes when used on hard surfaces like rocks.

 Rather heavy for extended use.
 Can cause hand fatigue.

-Features a forged 1.4-pound head and a 14-inch rubberized fiberglass handle.
+Features a forged 1.4-pound head and a 15-inch rubberized fiberglass handle.
 Lighter and shorter than a traditional pick axe.
 Inexpensive.
 Easy to assemble and disassemble.

 A few users say the balance of this pick axe is a bit off.

 Has a 5-pound forged steel head with an overall weight of 7.2 pounds.
-Ergonomic fiberglass handle (36 inches) turns tacky when it becomes wet, making it nonslip.
+Ergonomic fiberglass handle turns tacky when it becomes wet, making it nonslip.
 Commercial-grade, heavy-duty axe for tough jobs around the house or job site.
+Made in the USA.